stolksdorf/Parallax/README.md

 * add additonal events to both page and view port
 * Getter and setter on page order
 * add the ability to remove events
+* current and last page should be stored as ids